pravin-nawghare/pravin-nawghare/README.md

 ## 🔭 I am currently working on
 - Creating an ai agent which can teach me new things.
 It is fully offline with a web ui to chat with it.
+- Working on customer segmentation project on telecom company's customer to decrease customer churn.

 ## 👀 I’m interested in
 <!--